 The herb can be taken in different forms such as tea, powder or extract.
 The chopped dried ginseng roots can be taken as herbal tea.

-Ginseng can be planted at your own backyard.
+Ginseng can be planted in your own backyard.
 However, it is recommended that they should be growing at least 5 years before the roots are harvested.
 This ensures that your ginseng grows with quality.
 If you are going to need ginseng immediately, you can look for them in the market.

 Ginseng is also widely available in supplement form.